tatmanblue/ironbar/docs/WORK.md

 ## Version 0.0.3.0 Goal
 Version 0.0.3.0
-To be able to create, prove and revoke credentials.
+To be able to deploy one or more interoperable nodes to Azure, AWS and locally

 ### Immeditate Steps:
+1. Fix interface mess.
+Some things have interfaces some do not and those same "somes" are injected or not
-1. Nodes talk to each other and know when they are up/down (1/2 done client informs boot)
+2. Nodes talk to each other and know when they are up/down (1/2 done client informs boot)
-2. Boot ledger reads/writes (done)
+3. Boot ledger reads/writes (done)
-3. Load Aries compatible agent as a plugin to ironbar with either [ping](https://github.com/hyperledger/aries-rfcs/tree/master/features/0048-trust-ping) or didcomm protocol working

 ### To completion Steps
-4. Node validate and approve
+1. Node validate and approve
-5. Load the credential plugin
-6. Credential ledger reads/writes

-## Longer Term Goal
-TBD
+## Possible Extensions
+1. Load Aries compatible agent as a plugin to ironbar with either [ping](https://github.com/hyperledger/aries-rfcs/tree/master/features/0048-trust-ping) or didcomm protocol working